Output: ValueError: The truth value of an array with more than one element is ambiguous. Use a.any() or a.all()

 ['First' 'Second' 'Third']

-The code printed the first, second and third element of the array
+The code prints the first, second, and third elements of the array

 import numpy as np arr_1 = np.arange(5) arr_2 = np.arange(5, 10) arr_3 = np.array(['First', 'Second', 'Third', 'Fourth', 'Fifth']) mask = np.logical_or(arr_1 >= 3, arr_2 < 3) print(arr_3[mask])